cakephp/docs/en/getting-started/cakephp-folder-structure.rst

   contains all the files you want to be publically reachable.
 - The *tmp* folder is where CakePHP stores temporary data.
-The actual data it stores depends on how you have CakePHP configured, but this folder is usually used to store model descriptions, logs, and sometimes session information.
+The actual data it stores depends on how you have CakePHP configured, but this folder is usually used to store model descriptions and sometimes session information.
+- The *logs* folder normally contains your log files, depending on your log configuration.

-  Make sure that this folder exists and that it is writable, otherwise the performance of your application will be severely impacted.
-In debug mode, CakePHP will warn you if it is not the case.
+  Make sure that the *tmp* and *logs* folders exist and are writable, otherwise the performance of your application will be severely impacted.
+In debug mode, CakePHP will warn you, if it is not the case.

 The src Folder